vippsas/vipps-developers/developer-resources/portal.md

 The merchant's administrator can also create additional users on [portal.vipps.no](https://portal.vipps.no).

-If you can log in to [portal.vipps.no](https://portal.vipps.no), but cannot see the *Utvikler* (developer) option in the menu, you need to have the merchant's administrator grant you with developer access for the sales unit.
+If you can log in to [portal.vipps.no](https://portal.vipps.no), but you can't see the *Utvikler*  section in the sidebar, ask the merchant's administrator to grant you developer access for the sales unit.

 For
 [reseller partners](https://developer.vippsmobilepay.com/docs/partner):